jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 ###Introduction

-Many consumers of social media data store it in a relational database.
+There are many ways to store social media data.
+Consumers of social media data often decide to store the data in relational database.
 There are several key questions to ponder as you design your database schema:

 * What metadata is provided and what of it is needed for analysis and research?
-How long do I have to store it?

-* Will the 'dynamic' JSON data be stored in a "static" structure, such as database table schemas and the CSV format.

-* How should variable-length arrays of metadata be stored?
-Examples include hashtags, user mentions and URLs.
-     * How will these metadata be accessed?

-* Do you want to track update to fields that change slowly or rarely?
-The more simple schema designs may result in a large amount of static data, while a more granular design can significantly reduce duplicate metadata while tracking updates...
+* How long will the data be stored?
+Will the stored data be from a moving windows of time, say 90 days, or will the database continually be added to?
+* Many attributes of social data are delivered as arrays with variable lengths.
+For Twitter data, these include hashtags, user mentions, and URLs.
+Given that database schemas are structurally static, how will these arrays be stored?
+* Many attributes of social data do not change very often.
+For example, tweet data includes metadata about the author that rarely changes, such as their display name, account ID, profile location, and bio description.
+Other attributes change slowly such as follower, friend, and favorite counts.
+Does your use-case involve tracking these changes, and what trade-offs are there for doing so?

-In this article we'll discuss some fundamental decisions that need to be made, various options when designing your database schema, and provide some example schemas for getting started.
+In this article we'll explore these fundamental decisions, discuss options when designing your database schema, and provide some example schemas for getting started.

 ###Getting started.
 ####[New to relational database schema design](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=relational%20database%20schema%20design)?